Using Personalization in Sales: How To Do It (With Examples)

 When To Add That Personal Touch

 Think about your customer’s buying journey.
 Which points of contact can be more engaging, relevant and, well, human?
-Here are just a few ideas for you.
+From the interest stage to the final sale, here are just a few ideas for you to personalize your customer interactions and boost the effectiveness of your sales strategy.

 Right at the Start: Personalization for Customer Acquisition